ksaiogl/HDFC_Assaignment/README.md

  installation steps
  1) clone the Repo
  2) move into apps directory and do npm install
- 3) start application using command node ./bin/www loc (env can be given as loc/dev/stg/prd)
+ 3) start application using command node ./bin/www loc (env is last argument in this command,can be given as loc/dev/stg/prd)
  4) Application will be running on port 8083 (Changes based on env given)
- 5) Make sure